-- Global governments and utilities must reduce their reliance on Russian energy resources - Nuclear reactors can withstand the brutality of war - As the West imposed sanctions on an array of Russian exports, uranium has been broadly exempt
+- Global governments and utilities must mitigate Russian interference from their supply chains - Nuclear reactors can withstand the brutality of war - As the West imposed sanctions on an array of Russian exports, uranium has been broadly exempt

 The role uranium plays in the energy materials mix is integral.
 Most notably, unlike oil, there is not significant reserve inventories, and you cannot turn on the tap and start pumping uranium.
 The ongoing supply deficit has come into the spotlight over the past couple of years, uranium is completely demand inelastic, utilities must have it or run the risk of hundreds of millions of dollars in losses resulting from plant closures.